 There are multiple ways to set the spatial coverage of a resource:

 - Manually fill in the coordinates

 - Use the map to define a point or box

-- Alternatively, you can add content files to your resource that have spatial coverage information (e.g., geographic feature, geographic raster, multidimensional, etc.) and click the button to set the coverage from the content files.
-After doing this, you may set teh resource level coverage from the file coverage by scrolling back up to the map and slecting set spatial coverage from content files.
+- You can add content files to your resource that have spatial coverage information (e.g., geographic feature, geographic raster, multidimensional, etc.) and click the button to set the coverage from the content files.
+After doing this, you may set the resource level coverage from the file coverage by scrolling back up to the map and slecting set spatial coverage from content files.

 Use Additional Metadata to add Name and Value pairs to define terms in your data or methods.

 Use the References section to link sources or related content.